michel-adelino/receipt-ocr/README.md

 - **Docker Issues:** Ensure Docker is running and ports 8000 are available.

-For more help, start a [GitHub Discussion](https://github.com/bhimrazy/receipt-ocr/discussions) to ask questions, or create a [new issue](https://github.com/bhimrazy/receipt-ocr/issues) if you found a bug.

 ## Contributing

 We welcome contributions to the Receipt OCR Engine!
 To contribute, please follow these steps: